Using Temporal

 To use tcld to upload the CA certificate to Temporal Cloud, run the following command.

-tcld n ca a -n -c
+tcld n ca a -n <your namespace id> -c <path and filename for the ca cert created above>

 Please see our docs or use tcld --help for a full list of commands and parameters associated with generating and uploading certificates.
 For example: